module Coproduct: sig end

 - a solver

-for solving equalities in COP
+solve for solving equalities in COP.

-All terms with a toplevel symbol not in COP
+All terms with a toplevel symbol not in COP are treated as

 variables.
 Such terms are said to occur uninterpreted.